Deyda/Evergreen-Script/README.md

 After update stop & disable Adobe service & scheduled task.

 ### Adobe Reader DC
-Line 671 defines which package is downloaded (You can change the language).
+Line 813 defines which package is downloaded (You can change the language in line 533 for non GUI start).

-For Adobe Reader DC this is the english exe file.
+        English
+        Danish
+        Dutch
+        French
+        Finnish
+        German
+        Italian
+        Japanese
+        Korean
+        Norwegian
+        Spanish

 After installation stop & disable Adobe service & scheduled task.

 ### BIS-F
-Line 703 defines which package is downloaded.
+Line 846 defines which package is downloaded.

 For BIS-F this is the msi file.

 After installation, customization of the scripts regarding Task Offload, RSS to enable and DEP to disable.

 ### Citrix Hypervisor Tools
-Line 736 defines which package is downloaded (You can change the architecture and the version).
+Line 879 defines which package is downloaded (You can change the architecture in line 538 for non GUI start and the version).

 For Citrix Hypervisor Tools this is the x64 msi file (LTSR Path).

 For Windows 7, Windows Server 2008 SP2, Windows Server 2008 R2 SP1 you can switch to the version 7.2.0.1555.

-### Citrix WorkspaceApp Current Release
+### Citrix WorkspaceApp
-Line 770 defines which package is downloaded (You can change the release or use the Citrix_Workspace_LTSR switch).
+Line 913 defines which package is downloaded (You can change the release on line 544 for non GUI start).

-For Citrix Workspace App this is the exe file (CR Path).

 Before the installation of the new receiver, the old one is uninstalled via Receiver CleanUp Tool.

-The installation is executed with the following parameters (from line 1986):
+The installation is executed with the following parameters (from line 2157):
         /forceinstall
         /silent
         /EnableCEIP=false
         /FORCE_LAA=1
         /AutoUpdateCheck=disabled
-        /EnableCEIP=false
         /ALLOWADDSTORE=S
         /ALLOWSAVEPWD=S
         /includeSSON
         /ENABLE_SSON=Yes

-After the installation various registry keys are still set (from line 2006).
+After the installation various registry keys are still set (from line 2177).

 As always, after installing the new Workspace Agent, the system should be rebooted.

-### Citrix WorkspaceApp Long Term Service Release
-Line 812 defines which package is downloaded (You can change the release or use the Citrix_Workspace_CR switch).

-For Citrix Workspace App this is the exe file (LTSR Path).

-Before the installation of the new receiver, the old one is uninstalled via Receiver CleanUp Tool.

-The installation is executed with the following parameters (from line 2046):
-        /forceinstall
-        /silent
-        /EnableCEIP=false
-        /FORCE_LAA=1
-        /AutoUpdateCheck=disabled
-        /EnableCEIP=false
-        /ALLOWADDSTORE=S
-        /ALLOWSAVEPWD=S
-        /includeSSON
-        /ENABLE_SSON=Yes

-After the installation various registry keys are still set (from line 2066).

-As always, after installing the new Workspace Agent, the system should be rebooted.

 ### Filezilla
-Line 854 defines which package is downloaded.
+Line 954 defines which package is downloaded.

 For Filezilla this is the exe file.

 Filezilla is installed with the parameter /user=all for all users.

-### Firefox
+### Foxit Reader
-Line 887 defines which package is downloaded (You can change the architecture, language and the channel(to ESR)).
+Line 987 defines which package is downloaded (You can change the language in line 533 for non GUI start).

-For Firefox this is the english x64 msi file (Latest Firefox Version).

-Firefox is installed with the parameter that don't create icons or the maintenance service.

-### Foxit_Reader
-Line 920 defines which package is downloaded (You can change the language).
+        Danish
+        Dutch
+        English
+        Finnish
+        French
+        German
+        Italian
+        Korean
+        Norwegian
+        Polish
+        Portuguese
+        Russian
+        Spanish
+        Swedish

-For Foxit Reader this is the english exe file.
+For Foxit Reader this is an exe file.

 Unfortunately, a silent install is not possible at the moment.

-### FSLogix
-Line 953 defines which package is downloaded.

-For FSLogix this is the zip package.

-With FSLogix installation, the old installation, if present, is uninstalled first and a restart is requested.

-Then the script must be started again, so that the new version is installed cleanly.

-Not only the FSLogix Agent is installed, but also the FSLogix AppRule Editor.

 ### GoogleChrome
-Line 1024 defines which package is downloaded (You can change the architecture).
+Line 1054 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

-For Google Chrome this is the x64 msi file.
+For Google Chrome this is the msi file.

 After installation stop & disable Chrome services & scheduled tasks.

 ### Greenshot
-Line 992 defines which package is downloaded.
+Line 1021 defines which package is downloaded.

-For Greenshot this is the exe file.
+For Greenshot this is an exe file.

 ### KeePass
-Line 1054 defines which package is downloaded.
+Line 1088 defines which package is downloaded.

 For KeePass this is the msi file.

-### mRemoteNG
-Line 1087 defines which package is downloaded.

-For mRemoteNG this is the msi file.

 ### Microsoft 365 Apps
-Line 1120 defines which package is downloaded (You can change the channel).
+Line 1120 defines which package is downloaded (You can change the channel in line 552 for non GUI start).

-For Microsoft 365 Apps this is the exe setup file for the Semi-Annual Channel.
+For Microsoft 365 Apps this is the exe setup file.

 During the download not only the setup.exe is downloaded, but also the following xml files are created, if they are not already present in the folder: